Time Series

 show()

-Using the code from this lesson, import the data from the file P1_Seizure1.csv and generate an overview of uni- and multivariate features in the following form:
+Using the code utilised in this lesson, import the data from the file P1_Seizure1.csv and generate an overview of uni- and multivariate features in the following form:

-1. Pick the first two seconds of the recording as background, the last two second as epileptic seizure rhythm.
-Use the first ten channels in both cases.
-Data should have the shape (2048, 10).
+1. Pick the first two seconds of the recording as background, and the last two seconds as epileptic seizure rhythm.
+Use the first ten channels of data, in both cases.
+Using the shape attribute, the data should give a tuple of (2048, 10).

 2. Filter the data to get rid of frequencies below 1 Hz and frequencies faster than 20 Hz.